-Our offices, like most others, have been closed for over a month-and-a-half now because of the COVID-19 crisis.
+Our offices, like most others, have been closed because of the COVID-19 crisis.
 We miss welcoming groups of eager students to our vibrant learning events.
 But that doesn't mean we’ve been inactive.
 In fact, Mouse has played a frontline role in meeting the emergency educational needs of our city.

 Responding to a call from the NYC Department of Education after schools closed, Mouse has: